Base Knock League Rules Apr 17, 2011 20:16:37 GMT -6

 Player Retirement/Contract Buyouts:If a team owns a player that retires for medical reasons and is under the age of 30, the team has the option to perform a contract buyout on that player.
 This is the only instance in which a team can perform a contract buyout in this league.
 For the buyout, the team will take half of the retired players salary and pay that for one year.
 Any future contract years following the season will be non-existent and the player will become either a free agent if he returns the MLB or be on his way to some warm beach in Florida.
 Once a buyout is performed, a team may not take back the contract if a player chooses to pull a "Brett Favre" and return to the MLB.
-All buyouts are final the player will become a free agent the following season.
+All buyouts are final the player will become a free agent.
 This rule does not apply to players that leave the MLB to play overseas.
 MiLB players that retire from age, injury, or overseas play can still be dropped.

-New Owner Releases:Every new owner is allowed one free drop on a player on his team upon his arrival with a contract of 500k or more.
+New Owner Releases:Every new owner is allowed one free drop on a player on his team upon his arrival on any MLB contract.
 Also, if a team has a minor league player on his team upon his arrival that is not yet eligible for prospect protection, but has a contract of over 300k because of the previous history of this league where we held free agency for prospects, a new owner may also drop one prospect with such a contract.
 In total, a new owner may drop a maximum of two players.